marcgg/marcgg.github.com/manager-readme.md

 ### Reading my Calendar

-My calendar is up to date as it can get pretty complicated.
+My schedule can get pretty complicated.
 I have one kid, and I have to pick her up from the daycare in some evenings and/or mornings.
 I also have a lot of meetings, interviews, 1:1s…

-Because of this, please always check my calendar before booking a meeting with me.
+However, my calendar I almost always up to date and public, so please check it before booking a meeting with me.
 If you can't find a spot, ask me if I can find one.

 ### Contacting Me

 - **Slack** to get my attention quickly or chat about something.
 I check it every few hours and generally answer within a day.
 Please avoid sending multiple messages to share only one idea.
 - **Email** if you want in depth answers or have complicated questions.
 I check it 3 times a day and answer within a week usually.
 - **At the coffee machine** for anything we can easily discuss while sipping a drink.
-- **At my desk** if urgent.
+- **At my desk** when urgent.
-- **In whatever meeting I'm in** if urgent and I'm in the office.
+- **In whatever meeting I'm in** when urgent and I'm in the office.
-- **SMS** if urgent and I'm not at the office.
+- **SMS** when urgent and I'm not at the office.
-- **Phone call + SMS**  if VERY urgent and I'm not at the office.
+- **Phone call + SMS**  when VERY urgent and I'm not at the office.

-If you are waiting on me for something and I'm not doing anything, maybe I forgot or maybe I planned on getting it way later than you expected.
-In this case don't hesitate to ping me.
-I'll never get mad about this and appreciate the fact that you want your topic to move forward.
+If you are waiting on me for something and I'm not doing anything, maybe I forgot or maybe I planned on getting it done later than you expected.
+In this situation, don't hesitate to remind me.
+I'll never get mad about this and will appreciate the fact that you want your project to move forward.

 ## Expectations & Feedback Loop

 ### My First Expectations

 We hired you because of your experience and skills, so my role is not to tell you how to do your job.
-Because of this I'm expecting that you are able to operate as a professional, making smart decisions moving your projects forward and communicate along the way.
+Because of this assumption, I'm expecting that you are able to operate as a professional, making smart decisions moving your projects forward and while communicating along the way.

 This doesn't mean that I think you'll do everything on your own.
-I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
+I am here to provide you guidance, mentorship (either through me, or by finding the people you should be getting it from) and assistance.
 When you need help, I expect you to not hesitate and ask for it.
-If you feel you made a mistake, you should share it openly with me.
+If you feel you made a mistake, you should share it openly with me so that we can figure out how to improve.

 ### Expressing Other Expectations

 I try to make my expectations as clear as possible, I just find it to be a simpler way to work and communicate.
-If it's not clear what I'm expecting of you, then please ask for clarifications — let's not wait until we misunderstand each other!
-If you disagree with my expectations, please let me know, I can adjust.
+If you don't know what I'm expecting of you, please ask for clarifications — let's not wait until we misunderstand each other!
+If you disagree with my expectations, please let me know, I can adjust or explain my position.

-If you have expectations for me, please let me know and be clear as well.
+If you have expectations for me, please let me know and try to be clear as well.

 ### Disappointed \> Surprised

 If you mess up in some way, please let me know.
 If I hear it from you, I'll be disappointed but at least I can help and we can figure out a way together to deal with it.

-If I learn about the problem from someone else outside of my team, then it's a big issue for me.
+Learning about the problem from someone else outside of my team would be a significant issue for me.

 ### I'll Make Mistakes

 I'll do my best, but I'm bound to make mistakes.
-When it's the case, please assume that I have good intentions, and don't hesitate to let me know if you think that I'm making a poor decision or acting in a way that doesn't make sense to you.
+When it happens, please assume that I have good intentions.
+Then  don't hesitate to let me know if you think that I'm making a poor decision or acting in a way that doesn't make sense to you.

 I'll be happy to give you more context to explain my actions or try to fix whatever is wrong.
 I'll also do my best to react in a productive fashion to any negative feedback.